Criminology and Sociology BSc (Hons) – 2020 entry

 Study and work abroad

-We offer you the opportunity to internationalise your degree by spending one semester or two abroad.
-You have the choice between working with an overseas partner organisation and studying at one of our partner universities:
+We offer you the opportunity to internationalise your degree by spending one or two semesters abroad as part of your Professional Training placement programme.
+You have the choice of studying at one of our partner universities:

 - Nanyang Technological University